8 Important Inventory Metrics Every Parts Department Needs to Track

 • Your gains will be greater if you have a higher percentage.

-See also The Ultimate Guide to Automotive Parts Stores: What You Need to Know
+See also The Ultimate Guide to Automotive Parts: Everything You Need to Know

 Cost Of Being Out Of Stock